Episode 4

 Konstantinos: I believe it will happen.

-Panagiotis: A fun way to clear the mind—a game we’ve put together with our fantastic producers from REACH.
-Each of you picks a card.
-It has a word on it, and I'd love to hear the definition you come up with.
+Panagiotis: A very nice game to clear one’s mind, a nice game that we have created here with our fantastic producers, from reach.
+Each of you can pick a card.
+It’s a word, and I’d like to hear the definition you provide for it.

 Panagiotis: Exactly.